Miscellaneous Utilities

 from obsplus.utils.geodetics import SpatialCalculator

-crandall = obsplus.load_dataset('crandall_test')
+crandall = obsplus.load_dataset("crandall_test")

 cat = crandall.event_client.get_events()